DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information: Problem statement

-For the sake of illustration, Fig. \ref{fig:alg} depicts a 1D scenario with three time instants, $t_0, t_1, t_2$.
+Our goal is to estimate object distances in 3D by determining their relative Cartesian positions to a single camera without using any class-related information.
+The camera can be mounted on a moving vehicle or be stationary. \pa{For the sake of simplicity,} Fig. \ref{fig:alg} depicts \pa{an illustrative scenario involving camera motion in 1D} for three time instants, $t_0, t_1, t_2$.
 Let $d_j$ be the object's distance from the camera, $D_j$ be the object's absolute position, $H_j$ the object's size as captured by the camera, and $C_j$ the camera's absolute position at time $t_j$.
-In addition, define $\Delta F_j = F_j - F_{j-1}$, where $F$ can be any of the aforementioned variables.
-For convenience, suppose $\Delta t = t_2 - t_1 = t_1 - t_0$ and $C_0=0$.
+We define $\Delta F_j = F_j - F_{j-1}$, where $F$ can be any of the aforementioned variables.
 Our objective is to compute $d_2$, the object's relative position with respect to the camera at the current (latest) time, given $H_0, H_1, H_2, \Delta C_1, \Delta C_2$.
-In the 3D case, we would like to determine a function that outputs the relative coordinates of the object $\phi = (x, y, z)$ with respect to the camera.

-where $q+1$ is the number of input frames and $\mathcal{F}$ is an unknown function we would like to determine.
-To alleviate the effects of noisy measurements and potential errors in object tracking in practice, we will add other inputs to the function $\mathcal{F}$ and utilize a deep neural network.
-Then the distance to the center of the object is calculated using the following relation:
+Here are the assumptions: 1) The distance between the object and the camera in the captured frames varies, which can be caused by the movement of the object, camera, or both.
+2) The camera's movement is measured by an IMU \cite{agand2017teleoperation}.
+3) \pa{Within the captured frames, the object does not have a pitch rate (rotation around a horizontal axis perpendicular to the line connecting the camera and the object)}.